Aliases for SOD1 Gene

 GeneCards Summary for SOD1 Gene

-SOD1 (Superoxide Dismutase 1, Soluble) is a Protein Coding gene.
-Diseases associated with SOD1 include Amyotrophic Lateral Sclerosis 1 and Sod1-Related Amyotrophic Lateral Sclerosis.
-Among its related pathways are Dopamine metabolism and Peroxisome.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+SOD1 (Superoxide Dismutase 1) is a Protein Coding gene.
+Diseases associated with SOD1 include Amyotrophic Lateral Sclerosis 1 and Motor Neuron Disease.
+Among its related pathways are Cellular Senescence (REACTOME) and Selenium Micronutrient Network.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is CCS.

 Destroys radicals which are normally produced within the cells and which are toxic to biological systems.